uni-ts/uni-ts/docs/docs/model/index.md

 ## Why Use Models?

-Let's explore why models make your code better through practical examples.
+Let's explore how models make your code better through practical examples.

 ### Single Source of Truth